- Aug 23, 1970

 After supporting roles in such high-profile box-office bombs as The Adventures of Pluto Nash and S1mone, Mohr took a couple more stabs at the small-screen.
 First he hosted the talk-show Mohr Sports on ESPN, which began airing in 2002.
 Then, in 2003, he served as both host and executive producer on NBC's Last Comic Standing, a reality show that attempted to find the funniest undiscovered stand-up comedian in America.

 In between a starring role in the sex-comedy Seeing Other People and several stand-up performances, Mohr spent much of 2004 promoting his first book, Gasping for Airtime.
-In the years to come, he would enjoy major roles on The Ghost Whisperer, Garry Unmarried, and Subpurgatory.
+In the years to come, he would enjoy major roles on The Ghost Whisperer, Gary Unmarried, and Suburgatory, while continuing his work in stand-up and hosting gigs.

 Jay Mohr Videos